sovrynn/ecdo/0-FOUNDATION-THEORY/climate-history/README.md

 - Changes in relative Thorium-230 abundance, reflecting variations in ocean current velocity [citation needed]
 - Increased deposition rates in the northern Atlantic, reflected by an increase in continentally derived sediments (lithics) relative to background sedimentation[3]
 - Expansion of grass and shrubland across large areas of Europe[17]

+## Bolling-Allerod

+This was the period preceding the Younger Dryas.

+"The Bølling–Allerød Interstadial (Danish: [ˈpøle̝ŋ ˈæləˌʁœðˀ]), also called the Late Glacial Interstadial (LGI), was an interstadial period which occurred from 14,690 to c.
+12,890 years Before Present, during the final stages of the Last Glacial Period.[2]
+It was defined by abrupt warming in the Northern Hemisphere, and a corresponding cooling in the Southern Hemisphere,[3] as well as a period of major ice sheet collapse and corresponding sea level rise known as Meltwater pulse 1A.[4]
+This period was named after two sites in Denmark where paleoclimate evidence for it was first found, in the form of vegetation fossils that could have only survived during a comparatively warm period in Northern Europe.[3]
+It is also referred to as Interstadial 1 or Dansgaard–Oeschger event 1."

 ## Citations